Famondir/Music-Suite/README.md

   <span style="background-image: url('./docs/sonarqube_images/four_metrics.png')"></span>
 </a>

 It is important to mention that the SonarCube results and warnings are focussing on new code.
-On the first run it seems that it does not expect test coverage.
-Later on it checks if there is high test coverage for new code but ignores the old code.
+On the first run it seems that it does not expect test coverage at all.
+Later on it checks if there is high test coverage for new code but ignores the old code when deciding if it should display a warning.
 In PyBuilder the test coverage is shown for any file a test file exists for.
 Old and new code.
+But code wihout a coreesponding testfile is ignored.

 ### Clean Code Developement

 Clean code is important because not only computers have to be able to interpret code - but so do humans.
-This might be you in near or far future or a team member.
+This might be you in near or far future or team members.
 Therefore, one should follow some clean code guidelines.

 #### Indentation

 Using Python you are forced to use helpful intendation.
 I think this is one of the easiest points to follow.
-Thus it is not possible to write things like (dummy code for bad practice one might find possible in JS and so on):
+Thus it is not possible to write things like (dummy code for bad practice one might find possibly in JS and so on):

 ```python
 # bad